joehawkens/computing/CHAPTER-4.md

 Elecricity --> (CPU Structure -        Logic Gates/Transitors (CPU) --> Machine Code (CPU)       ) --> Assembly Language --> Programming Languages

 * The closer you are to the hardware, the more you'll have access to manipulating it.
+Software is on the outside shell.

 (Compilers translate language to machine code)